reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 -----------------------------------------

-We have now defined and constructed our chemical system of interest, enabling us to move on to the next step in Reaktoro's modelling workflow: *defining our chemical reaction problems*.
+We have now defined and constructed our chemical system of interest, enabling us to move on to the next step in Reaktoro's modeling workflow: *defining our chemical reaction problems*.
 Below we create an equilibrium problem with our prescribed equilibrium conditions for *temperature*, *pressure*, and *amounts of elements* that are consistent with our intention of calculating the